100mslive/100ms-react-native/README.md

 [![Activity](https://img.shields.io/github/commit-activity/m/100mslive/react-native-hms.svg)](https://github.com/100mslive/react-native-hms/projects/1)
 [![Register](https://img.shields.io/badge/Contact-Know%20More-blue)](https://dashboard.100ms.live/register)

-React native wrapper for 100ms SDK
+React Native Package for 100ms SDK

+📖 Read the Complete Documentation here: https://www.100ms.live/docs/react-native/v2/foundation/basics

-## 🏃 Run Example App
+## 🏃 Example App

+📲 Download the Example iOS app here: https://testflight.apple.com/join/v4bSIPad

+🤖 Download the Example Android app here: https://appdistribution.firebase.dev/i/7b7ab3b30e627c35

+To get a better understanding of how the example app is stuctured, what to do on `onJoin`, `onTrack` and `onPeer` listeners, creating `PeerTrackNodes`, how to use Redux, and what type of layouts and sorting you can implement in your app, checkout [Example App's README](https://github.com/100mslive/react-native-hms/blob/develop/example/README.md)

 To run the Example app on your system, follow these steps -